Divy2000/.github.io/_pages/portfolio.md

 - Optimized data handling with a custom TensorFlow data generator for memory-efficient CNN training, achieving **93%** accuracy.
 - Implemented real-time prediction from live camera feeds or saved videos, displaying drowsiness detection results with overlay on the screen.

-## Process Scheduling Visualization Application - [Github Repository](https://github.com/Divy2000/Scheduling-Algorithms-GUI)
+## Pore Pressure Gradient Prediction

-**Skills:** Java &#124; Data Visualization &#124; Process Scheduling &#124; GUI Development
+**Skills:** Machine Learning &#124; Deep Learning &#124; Data Visualization

 **Project Overview:** <br>
-- Developed a Java app to compute imoprtant metrics for process scheduling algorithms.
+- Utilized machine learning and deep learning to forecast Pore Pressure Gradient (PPG) for optimal oil well drilling with an **RMSE of 0.15**.
-- Implemented features for input and visualization of process data, including options to add, edit, and execute scheduling algorithms.
+- Validated model predictions, ensuring accuracy and practical applicability minimizing the need for dynamite blasts.
-- Generated visual graphs to represent calculated metrics, enhancing user understanding of scheduling performance.
+- Fine-tuned various regression and deep learning models, successfully selecting XGBoost for superior prediction accuracy and efficiency.

 ## Node Classification in Graph Networks Using GNNs